soulim/bookmarks.txt/README.md

 ## Format

 URLs are stored one per line and could be accompanied with optional titles.
+Titles are separated from URLs with one space character.

 ```
 URL [title]